 Please note that it’s not safe to flash the PIT for one variant of the same phone model on some other variant.
-For example, if you own a Samsung Galaxy S20 Ultra and you mistakenly install it on Galaxy S20 or S20 Plus, you may end up with a firmware flash error or a boot loop.
-Moreover, suppose you own the unlocked Galaxy Note 10 Plus (SM-N975F/DS) running Exynos chip, you must not install the PIT file meant for a Snapdragon variant like SM-N975N (Korea), SM-N975U (USA Unlocked Snapdragon, AT&T, TMO, Verizon, etc.), SM-N975W (Canada), etc. You must flash PIT in Odin if you want to re-partition your device.
+For example, if you own a Samsung Galaxy S23 Ultra and you mistakenly install it on Galaxy S22 or S22 Plus, you may end up with a firmware flash error or a boot loop.
+Moreover, suppose you own the unlocked Galaxy S23 Ultra (SM-S918B/DS), you must not install the PIT file meant for variants like SM-S918N (Korea), SM-S918U (USA Unlocked Snapdragon, AT&T, TMO, Verizon, etc.), SM-S918W (Canada), etc. You must flash PIT in Odin if you want to re-partition your device.

 Extract Samsung PIT File from Firmware

-As I told above, to get the correct PIT for your device, it’s very important that you download the correct firmware file or binaries for your device model.
+As I told you above, to get the correct PIT for your device, you must download the correct firmware file or binaries for your device model.
 In this tutorial, we’ll see how we can download the stock Samsung firmware and extract the PIT file from it.
-If you are wondering why you should even care about downloading a heavy-sized firmware to get a very small file, here is the answer.
+If you are wondering why you should even care about downloading heavy-sized firmware to get a very small file, here is the answer.
 You must flash the PIT file using Odin along with the firmware binaries (BL, AP, CP, and CSC or Home CSC).
 It means that you have to download the firmware anyway.

 - To download the firmware for your Samsung Galaxy smartphone or Galaxy Tab, you must have the model number and the CSC of your device.
 Just go to Settings > About phone and you’ll find the model number.

-- To find out your device’s CSC, go to Settings > About phone > Software information > Service provider SW ver.
+- To check your device’s CSC, go to Settings > About phone > Software information > Service provider SW ver.

 - Now that you have the CSC and model number of your device, you are all set to get the right firmware file.
-Follow the instructions to download Samsung firmware.
+Follow the instructions to download the official Samsung firmware.

 - Once the firmware download is finished, unzip it on your desktop and open the extracted folder.